Skip to content

 query_type = self._classify_query_type(query)

-# Step 2: Generate hypothetical documents
+# Generate hypothetical documents

 hypothetical_docs = self._generate_hypothetical_documents(